Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Driven-dissipative transport scenario

 \subsection{Disorder-enhanced transport}

-The propagation along a disordered chain is presented in Fig.~\ref{fig:Propagation different disorder}, where the cavity height $L_x/a=12$ such that the system is in the strong-coupling regime.
+The propagation along a disordered chain is presented in Fig.~\ref{fig:Propagation different disorder}, where the cavity height $L_x/a=12$.
 We show on a log-log scale the steady-state amplitude of the dipole moment $|p_i|$ along the sites $i$ of the chain in units of the reduced Rabi frequency, resulting from a drive at frequency $\omega_\mathrm{d}/\omega_0=1.0$, for increasing disorder strength $W$.
 In Fig.~\ref{fig:Propagation different disorder}(a), small dipole losses $\gamma/\omega_0=0.001$ are considered.
 In such a case, we observe that increasing the disorder strength from $W/\omega_0=0$ (blue line) to $W/\omega_0=0.01$ (orange line) and $W/\omega_0=0.1$ (green line) suppresses more and more the transport, especially affecting the first exponential decay and the amplitude on the first site.
-Increasing further the frequency disorder to $W/\omega_0=1$ (black line), we observe an even weaker short-range transport, but a stronger long-range one.
+Increasing further the disorder to $W/\omega_0=1$ (black line), we observe an even weaker short-range transport, but a stronger long-range one.
 Crucially, this long-range propagation arises from a flatter second exponential decay.
 The steepness of the latter decay being related to the photonic weight of the driven eigenstate, this corroborates the disorder-induced gain of photonic weight of the dark states around $\omega_0$ that we unveiled in Fig.~\ref{fig:Freq, PR and Ph function of W}(c).
-This demonstrates the link between the observed disorder-enhanced transport and the disorder-induced mixing between dark and photonic states, such that at strong frequency disorder (black line), the state driven at $\omega_\mathrm{d}/\omega_0=1.0$ is not anymore an almost uncoupled dark state but an hybridized polariton.
+This demonstrates the link between the observed disorder-enhanced transport and the disorder-induced mixing between dark and photonic states, such that at strong disorder strength (black line), the state driven at $\omega_\mathrm{d}/\omega_0=1.0$ is not anymore an almost uncoupled dark state but an hybridized polariton.
 It thus propagates very similarly to polaritons in the absence of disorder (cf. the orange and blue lines in Fig.~\ref{fig:Propagation ordered different frequencies}).
-We note that it also supports the observations made when looking at the localization of the eigenstates for increasing value of the frequency disorder $W$ in Fig.~\ref{fig:Probability density for different disorder}, where panels (d), (e), and (f) correspond, respectively, to the orange, green, and black curves of Fig.~\ref{fig:Propagation different disorder}.
+We note that it also supports the observations made when looking at the localization of the eigenstates for increasing value of $W$ in Fig.~\ref{fig:Probability density for different disorder}, where panels (d), (e), and (f) correspond, respectively, to the orange, green, and black curves of Fig.~\ref{fig:Propagation different disorder}.